 - 1/2 cup Coconut Cream

-//Cutting and Serving// After your jello is fully formed, carefully cut out your jello shots from your pan and add to your serving platter.
+After your jello is fully formed, carefully cut out your jello shots from your pan (unless you used cups, leave them in the cup) and add to your serving platter.
 Keep in your refrigerator until ready to serve.
 When ready to serve sprinkle Pop Rocks over the top of your jello shots for a fun surprise!
 Serve immediately.

 So even though I went the complicated route to make them this time, and the jello started melting on me in my photos, I can tell you one thing.
 No matter how you make them they taste amazing!
 They are little bombs of fizzy explosions in your mouth that really bring back that childhood magic.
 Next time I’ll just stick to how I normally make them, though!